Tax guide

 • Losing the official source reference and computation note that justified the carry-forward position in the first place.

-MyeCA helps taxpayers and businesses organise their records, compare filing routes, build document checklists, identify tax-credit mismatches, and assess whether a CA-led review is needed before filing or responding to a department notice.
+Taxpayers and businesses should organise their records, compare filing routes, build document checklists, identify tax-credit mismatches, and assess whether a document-based professional review is needed before filing or responding to a department notice.

 Confirm the assessment year.
 Read the official rule from an authoritative source.
 Gather all supporting records.
 Draft a short computation note showing how the loss arose, which return it was first reported in, and how much remains to carry forward.
 Verify whether the position changes the ITR form, schedule, or payment obligation.
 After submission, preserve the acknowledgement and e-verification proof in the same folder as the underlying documents.